arommers/pipex/README.md

 I want to touch on two aspects in this version of Pipex.

 Firstly, it's important to mention that multipiping and heredoc creation are not currently supported.
-However, I'm excited to share that these features will be implemented in an upcoming project called 'minishell'.
-This future project will build upon the groundwork laid here in Pipex.
+However, do not fear that I might be slacking of.
+These features will be implemented in an upcoming project called 'minishell'.
+This future project has us recreat bash and will build upon the groundwork laid here in Pipex.
 More importantly it will give me a second attempt to actually approach piping in a proper way.

 Secondly, as mentioned I approached input checking in a way that, upon reflection, proved to be less efficient than I had initially intended.
 Rather than handling these checks within the child processes, I attempted to do so prior to forking.
 This resulted in a somewhat less streamlined process that resulted in convoluted code to try and emulate, especially, bash error handling.
 In future iterations (read minishell), I plan to refine this aspect for a smoother execution.